dotnet/docs/docs/csharp/language-reference/builtin-types/struct.md

 You can also use the `readonly` modifier to declare that an instance member doesn't modify the state of a struct.
 If you can't declare the whole structure type as `readonly`, use the `readonly` modifier to mark the instance members that don't modify the state of the struct.

 Within a `readonly` instance member, you can't assign to structure's instance fields.
 However, a `readonly` member can call a non-`readonly` member.
-In that case the compiler creates a copy of the structure instance and calls the non-`readonly` member on that copy.
+In that case, the compiler creates a copy of the structure instance and calls the non-`readonly` member on that copy.
 As a result, the original structure instance isn't modified.

 Typically, you apply the `readonly` modifier to the following kinds of instance members: